-We all know how important fiber is for weight management, digestive health and regular bowel movements, among other functions.
+We all know how important fiber-rich foods are for weight management, digestive health and regular bowel movements, among other functions.
 But did you know there’s a type of fiber called inulin that can improve gut, heart and metabolic health as well?

-While it comes in many different forms, what all types of inulin have in common is their ability to act like an insoluble fiber because they’re not able to be broken down or absorbed once they enter the human digestive tract.
-This, in part, is what provides so many health benefits, which we’ll explore here.
+While there are various types of inulin, they all have in common their ability to act like prebiotic fibers.
+This means they’re not able to be broken down or absorbed once they enter the digestive tract — and it’s this unique attribute that provides so many of inulin’s health benefits.

 What Is Inulin?

-Dietary fibers have been used for hundreds of years to improve bowel functions and gut health, curb appetite, and help maintain heart health, all completely naturally.
+Dietary fibers like inulin have been used for hundreds of years to improve bowel functions and gut health, curb appetite, and help maintain heart health, all completely naturally.

 1. Reduces Constipation

 How does inulin make you poop?
-Due to its chemical composition, when inulin is mixed with liquid it forms a creamy gel that’s ideal for naturally relieving constipation.
-When gelled, inulin has a structure similar to lipids (fats) that also help lubricate the digestive system and lessen risk for things like hemorrhoids.
+Due to its chemical composition, when inulin is mixed with liquid it forms a creamy gel that’s ideal for relieving constipation.
+When gelled, it has a structure similar to lipids (fats) that also help lubricate the digestive system and lessen risk for things like hemorrhoids.

 A 2011 study published in the International Journal of Food Sciences and Nutrition examined the effects of chicory inulin in constipated elderly people.
 Over 28 days, participants took 15 grams of the chicory root, and researchers found that “daily supplementation with 15 grams inulin improves constipation and quality of life in an elderly population with constipation.”
 Other studies have found positive effects on bowel function in children, too.

 2. Improves Gut Health by Acting Like a Prebiotic

-Inulin is a type of carbohydrate called an oligosaccharide, which means its chemical composition consists of several simple sugars linked together to form what’s known as a fructan.
-This composition makes inulin a non-digestible prebiotic, which allows it to pass through humans’ small and large intestines unabsorbed.
-During this process, inulin naturally ferments and feeds the healthy intestinal microflora (bacterial organisms, including bifidobacterium) that populate the gut.
+As a non-digestible prebiotic, inulin passes through the large intestines unabsorbed.
+During this process, it naturally ferments and feeds the healthy intestinal microflora (bacterial organisms, including bifidobacterium) that populate the gut.

-A 2005 report published in the British Journal of Nutrition stated that insulin and other frucan fibers can help improve gut health.
-This has very far-reaching benefits: improved immune functioning, protection from heart disease and diabetes, better weight management, improved nutrient absorption, healing leaky gut syndrome, and much more.
-Oligofructose acts like a prebiotic that impacts the lining of the gut and colon, changing the profile of organisms present and modulating the endocrine and immune functions.
-(2)
+Research has shown that oligofructose acts like a prebiotic that impacts the lining of the gut and colon, changing the profile of organisms present and modulating the endocrine and immune functions.

-Fermentation of inulin-type fructans in the large bowel stimulates bacteria to grow, which causes significant positive changes in the composition of the gut microflora and significant decreases in the number of potentially harmful yeast, parasites and bacterial species living in the body that trigger inflammation.
-This is why inulin-type fructans have been found to reduce the risk of colon carcinogenesis and improve management of inflammatory bowel diseases.
-(3)
+By stimulating healthy bacteria to grow, soluble fiber can decrease the number of potentially harmful yeast, parasites and bacterial species living in the body that trigger inflammation.
+Studies suggest this is why inulin-type fructans have been found to reduce the risk of colon carcinogenesis and improve management of inflammatory bowel diseases.